czi-catalystproject/hub-champion-training/instructors/instructor-notes.md

 Restore the Community Showcase Hub by removing the user `jnywong-test` from the [GitHub Organization](https://github.com/2i2c-community-showcase) and removing `jmunroe-testuser` from the [GitHub Team](https://github.com/orgs/2i2c-community-showcase/teams/access-2i2c-showcase).
 Adjust the permissions of learners from *Owner* to *Member*.

+Remove administrator privileges on the hub by opening a [2i2c support ticket](https://docs.2i2c.org/support/) to provide the Community Showcase Hub URL (`https://showcase.2i2c.cloud`) and a list of Hub Champion GitHub usernames that require administrator status removing.

 ## Tasklist

 - [ ] Copy the CodiMD template